-- Master’s degree in business or related field as accepted by the Senate
+- A Master’s degree (Level 7, MQF) in a related discipline accepted by the Senate; OR

 English language competency requirements for international students: